-Stephen Tsoi is a Technical Manager at the Hong Kong Jockey Club and has more than 20 years of IT experience in solution and architecture design.
+Stephen Tsoi is a Senior Technical Manager at the Hong Kong Jockey Club and has more than 20 years of IT experience in solution and architecture design.

 Event-driven architecture (EDA) has become a popular and valuable application design pattern.
 In this context, an “event” is some change of state. triggered by user actions, by systems, or by other event from upstream in the data flow.
 Each event appears individually, and is represented by a specific topic.

 Events do not happen alone.
 For example, a business flow like a customer requesting the transfer of $100 from a bank to his/her account via FPS needs to be completed by a series of actions called event processes: validation of the login session, updating the database, and triggering a notification via a service of SMS or e-mail.
 The payload of these corresponding events must include the contents of original event, i.e. when the event is initiated from where it originates.
 In an EDA flow, you never know where the event will be routed, or what information will be needed by subsequent steps, so every step should be treated the same when it is initiated.
 As such you need to build up the relationship between events in entire business flow.